nationalarchives/ds-caselaw-custom-api-client/README.md

+# The National Archives: Find Case Law

+This repository is part of the [Find Case Law](https://caselaw.nationalarchives.gov.uk/) project at [The National Archives](https://www.nationalarchives.gov.uk/).
+For more information on the project, check [the documentation](https://github.com/nationalarchives/ds-find-caselaw-docs).
-# Caselaw Marklogic API Client
+# MarkLogic API Client

 This is an API Client for connecting to Marklogic for The National Archive's Caselaw site.